Nashi Food!

 • Pumpkin pie spice: don't have it; use cinnamon or some nutmeg.

-• Butter: ghee or oil will work, make sure it doesn’t have a strong flavor, try using vegetable oil, canola or avocado oil.
+• Butter: can be salted or unsalted.
+Ghee or oil will work; ensure it doesn't have a strong flavor.
+Try using vegetable oil, canola, or avocado oil.

 Top view of portioned ingredients for pumpkin spice french toast.